ClaraEscorihuela/ann_models_library/README.md

       * test_recall: Check if a pattern can converge to a fix value (base pattern)

 ### Demonstration
-The repository also contains a jupyter notebook (demo.py) with a short demonstration for the use of the modes library.
+The repository also contains a jupyter notebook (demo.py) with a short demonstration for the use of the models library.

 ##### Exercise 1 : Multi Layer Perception
 The first exercise aims at designing an Percepton feedforward network with one hidden layer.
 The network can determine the decision boundary to differenciate two class using as input features the x-y position in a given space.
 This demo generates samples from two gaussian distributions with different mean and variance, and trains an MLP for classifying unseen samples from these distributions.
 This demo also shows how to apply a grid search for finding the best hyperparameters for training the model.